timwindsor/bb10webworks-ext/mongoose/Readme.md

-status,          // Did the server start - true or false error,           // false or an error message

-command_errors   // Number of passed options that were invalid

-command_ok,      // Number of passed options that were parsed listening_ports, // Port the web server is running on document_root,   // Base path documents are being served from mongoose_version // Version of Mongoose in this release
+status,          // Did the server start - true or false error,           // false or an error message command_errors   // Number of passed options that were invalid listening_ports, // Port the web server is running on document_root,   // Base path documents are being served from mongoose_version // Version of Mongoose in this release